 Each year, more than 2,000 community-owned utilities, like Cedarburg Light & Water, across the nation observe Public Power Week during the first full week of October.
 Public Power Week is a celebration of these not-for-profit electric utilities that proudly serve the electric power needs of about 40 million Americans - or almost 15 percent of electricity consumers.

-In 2018, we recognized 117 years of community service with a community food drive.
-During the month of October, customers can stop by our office with non-perishable food items and be entered into a drawing to win a Nest Thermostat, a Ring Video Doorbell or a bill credit!
-All of the food collected was donated to Ozaukee County Family Sharing.
+We are celebrating 118 years of community service with a community food drive.
+During the month of October, customers can stop by our office with non-perishable food items and be entered into a drawing to win an electric lawn mower, a Ring Video Doorbell or a bill credit!
+Non-perishable food items will benefit Ozaukee County Family Sharing.

 Every public power system is different due to its community's population, geography, climate, natural resources, economy, and local government structure.
-However, all public power systems have in common their purpose: to provide adequate, reliable, not-for-profit electricity at a reasonable price with proper protection of the environment.
+However, all public power systems have in common their purpose: to provide reliable, not-for-profit electricity at a reasonable price with proper protection of the environment.